Skulux/Voicetral/readme.md

 ## Overview

 This project provides an interface between the Ollama model and Applio's text-to-speech (TTS) and voice conversion services.
 It converts user speech input into text, generates responses using Ollama, and then synthesizes and plays back the response using Applio.
+The newest Applio releases expose their functionality over plain HTTP with CORS enabled instead of the previous gradio API.

 ## Features